Get

 Today’s markets offer a variety of litter boxes for cats, allowing you to choose the suitable size and the best type for you and your kitty.
 Check out some of the most common litter tray designs.

-1. Litter Box with Roof
+1. Litter Box With Roof

 Covered litter boxes have doors that help keep the odor inside the tray.
 Although they are suitable for odor control, these box types require more cleaning to eliminate the potent smell and can be difficult for larger kitties to fit in and turn around.

-The good thing is, some of these litter boxes have an in-built ventilation system.
+The good thing is, that some of these litter boxes have an in-built ventilation system.
 Plus, they offer more privacy to cats.

 british shorthair inside top entry litter box